WPCloudDeploy/wp-cloud-deploy/README.md

 * New: WPAPP - Global option to set PHP version for all new sites.
 * New: WPAPP - Default PHP version for new sites is now 8.1.
 * New: WPAPP - Add option to filter by server type in the server list.
+* New: WPAPP - Callbacks now send the status of aptget to WPCD.
+We'll show this in the SERVER STATUS column.
 * Improved: WPAPP - Onboarding wizard now supports additional premium providers - Linode, Vultr, Hetzner, UpCloud
 * Fix: WPAPP - Make sure PHP 8.1 show up as an option when filtering the app list.
 * Fix: WPAPP - Partially bandaid an OLS core security issue by forcing the list of restricted PHP functions globally for all PHP versions on an OLS server.